 Discovery World Trekking tries to provide all extra expenses excluded from the package.
-Meals and accommodations in Kathmandu are up to our clients themselves as all kinds of hotels/lodges (both luxury & budget) can be booked easily online or even we can do it on request.
-All our valuable clients will have to bring personal spending money with them to cover costs of meals and accommodations in Kathmandu, visa process, travel insurance policy purchase, beverages, snacks for the trek, hot and cold drinks, tips to the trekking crew members, souvenirs, etc. We recommend bringing cash (dollars) which can be changed to rupees here cause during the trek only Nepalese currency is accepted.
+Meals and accommodations in Kathmandu will have to be arranged by self.
+Trekkers will have to bring personal spending money with them to cover costs of meals and accommodations in Kathmandu, visa process, travel insurance policy purchase, beverages, snacks for the trek, tips to the trekking crew members, souvenirs, etc. We recommend bringing cash (dollars) which can be changed to rupees here.

-Throughout the lodges at 10 days-Everest base camp, electricity for the camera and mobile battery recharge is available with an extra cost in all lodges.
+Throughout the lodges at Everest Panorama trekking, electricity for the camera and mobile battery recharge is available by paying a price at all lodges.
 Most of the lodges have hydroelectricity and some of them have used solar panels.
-Water during the trek, you can buy either packed mineral water from local lodges and en route shop or filling boiled water at an extra cost.
-A water purification pill will be provided to make water drinkable.
+Water during the trek, you can buy either packed mineral water from local lodges and en route shop or filling boiled water with an extra cost.
+A water purification pill is suggested for drinking water.

 Before you buy travel insurance (Don't just believe them what they say on their website) make sure you call them and recheck if they have Heli-rescue and evacuation up to 6000m according to your trekking height.